2003 Philadelphia Eagles season: Game summaries

-Divisional Round: vs Green Bay Packers
+NFC Divisional Playoffs: vs. (4) Green Bay Packers

 In what became known as the "4th and 26 game", the Eagles came back and beat the Green Bay Packers in one of the most dramatic playoff games in their history.
 Inspired after the death of his father, Brett Favre led the Packers to victories in their final four games to win the NFC North Division, then led the team into overtime against the Seattle Seahawks in a game eventually won on an interception return by former Eagle Al Harris.
 The Packers were proclaimed by experts as the "team of destiny" and had the sympathy of the nation.
 The Eagles, who finished 12–4, had ended the season with nine wins in ten games, but had some injuries on defense and were without running back Brian Westbrook for the playoffs.
 On a wall in the Eagles' locker room, it was written, "If they're the team of destiny, where does that leave us?"

 The Eagles offense came out sluggishly, failing to record a first down on their first three drives.
 One play after Donovan McNabb turned the ball over on a fumble, Brett Favre hit Robert Ferguson with a 40-yard touchdown pass after Ferguson had burnt the Philadelphia coverage.
 A 44-yard scramble by McNabb got Philadelphia into the Green Bay red zone, but David Akers missed a 33-yard field goal.
 Favre promptly marched the Packers down the field and found Ferguson again for a 7-yard touchdown and it was 14–0 Packers as the first quarter came to a close.
 In the second quarter, the Eagles went to the air and McNabb tossed a big 45-yard pass to Todd Pinkston, then fired a quick 7-yard touchdown pass to Duce Staley to cut the Packer lead in half.
 Late in the half, the defense came up with a goal line stand after Green Bay had 1st and goal from the four-yard line.
 On 4th and 1, Packer running back Ahman Green was stuffed and the game went to halftime 14–7.